What determines muscle mass: genes, training or nutrition?

 - Heat dissipation

-You can be born with few or many genetic limitations that allow you to develop muscles more or less easily.
+You can be born with few or many genetic limitations that allow you to develop muscles more or less easy.
 But exercise and food can make a big difference:

 By adjusting your exercise program to your genetic profile, you can focus on stimulating the weakest biological pathways to increase overall performance.
 Genetic analysis reveals how your training should be organized to obtain maximum benefits.